auygur/Boston-Traffic-Condition-Complaints/README.md

-# Direct Marketing Campaign Success (Banking)

-Problem: A banking institution ran a direct marketing campaign based on phone calls.
-Often, more than one contact to the same client was required, in order to assess if the product (bank term deposit) would be subscribed or not.
-The task is to predict whether someone will subscribe to the term deposit or not based on the given information.
+# Boston Traffic Condition Complaints

+Problem: The task is to do text classification on a dataset of complaints about traffic conditions to the city of Boston.
+There are two goals:
+- First, try to predict the type of complaint (“REQUESTTYPE”) from the complaint text.
+- Second, try to come up with a better categorization of the data into semantic categories.

-Approach:  Create and validate 3 different set of machine learning models:
+Approach:  Create and validate 3 different set of NLP machine learning models:
-#### Set 1:
+#### Set 1: A baseline multi-class classification model using a bag-of-word approach, and validating a macro f1-score.
-1) KNeighborsClassifier
-2) GaussianNB
-3) LinearDiscriminantAnalysis
-4) MLPClassifier
-5) LogisticRegression
+#### Set 2: Improve the model using more complex text features, including n-grams, character n-grams and possibly domain-specific features.
+#### Set 3: Clustering: Applying LDA, NMF and K-Means to the whole dataset.
+Find clusters or topics that match well with some of the ground truth labels.
+ARI scores are used for comparing different models.
+#### Set 4: Improve the class definition for REQUESTTYPE by using the results of the clustering and results of the previous classification model and apply the topic modeling and clustering techniques.

-#### Set 2:
+#### Set 5: Use a word embedding representation like word2vec
-1) GradientBoostingClassifier
-2) AdaBoostClassifier
-3) RandomForestClassifier
-4) DecisionTreeClassifier
-5) ExtraTreesClassifier

-#### Set 3: Following classifiers used Logistic regression,GaussianNB,GradientBoostingClassifier,ExtraTreeClassifier with variable weights.
-1) ExtraTreesClassifier
-2) VotingClassifier
-3) StackingClassifier

-- Also tried resampling techniques (smote, undersampling, oversampling etc)
+## Data
+The raw data can be downloaded from : https://data.boston.gov/dataset/vision-zero-entry

 ## Files
-- data folder includes data.csv for training and cross-validation, holdout.csv for testing and data_dictionary.txt
 - main.ipynb includes all the codes for cleaning the data and models.
+- .travis.yml is the necessary file for testing py file on travis website.